feedhenry/feedhenry.github.io/hero-openshift.md

 ### Troubleshooting

 If you encounter any errors the error messages are generally helpful enough to diagnose and resolve the issue.
+Before delving too deeply, be sure to double-check your version of Docker, and that it is compatible with the version of OpenShift you are using.

 Some issues that were encountered included:

 * the docker service daemon/ service was not running or needed to be restarted